Elmowafi7/mcs-training-24q1/README.md

 The shell script displays the sizes of all continents in square kilometers.
 You can run the script by providing the continent name as an argument.

-# Create If-else - elif statment
+# Create If-else - elif statement